Sources: USC blocking Kingsbury from NFL talks

 "If permission is denied, the NFL club should respect that decision just as it would respect a similar decision from another NFL club," the rule states in part.
 "NFL clubs that fail to follow these protocols may be subject to disciplinary action for conduct detrimental to the League."

-Kingsbury was hired by USC as offensive coordinator and quarterbacks coach in December after being fired as Texas Tech coach after a 5-7 season.
-Kingsbury, 39, replaced Tee Martin, who was dismissed by coach Clay Helton in November.
+Kingsbury was hired by USC as offensive coordinator and quarterbacks coach in December after being fired as Texas Tech coach following a 5-7 season.
+Kingsbury, 39, replaces Tee Martin at USC, who was dismissed by coach Clay Helton in November.

 He told ESPN's Shelley Smith in December that "I haven't even thought" about making the leap to the NFL and said he was looking forward to the impact he can have on college players.
 But sources previously told ESPN that before taking the USC job, Kingsbury had been pursued by multiple NFL franchises, and he clearly is continuing to draw interest at the pro level.